DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ## Drag-n-drop

-The drag-n-drop functionality provides the possibility to reorder items inside the grid or between several grids in the TreeGrid mode.
+The drag-n-drop functionality allows you to reorder items inside the grid or between several grids in the TreeGrid mode.

-To enable drag-n-drop within Grid in the TreeGrid mode (reorder the items), use the [`dragItem`](grid/api/grid_dragitem_config.md) property, to enable drag-n-drop between Grids in the TreeGrid mode, use the [`dragMode`](grid/api/grid_dragmode_config.md) property.
+To enable drag-n-drop within Grid in the TreeGrid mode (reorder the items), use the [`dragItem`](grid/api/grid_dragitem_config.md) property.
+To enable drag-n-drop between Grids in the TreeGrid mode, use the [`dragMode`](grid/api/grid_dragmode_config.md) property.

 ### Drop behaviour

 You can specify the drag-n-drop behaviour of items in the Grid in the TreeGrid mode with the [`dropBehaviour`](grid/api/grid_dropbehaviour_config.md) option in the configuration object of the component.

-There are three modes of behaviour of a dragged item:
+A dragged item supports three modes of behaviour:

 - "child" - a dragged item becomes a child of the item it is dragged to